Reducing the U.S. abortion rate by

 More recently, debate over D&X pregnancy termination

 (a.k.a.
 Partial Birth Abortion, PBA) surfaced.
+This is a procedure used late in pregnancy.
 In rare instances, it is

 needed to avoid very serious health consequences to women.
 A federal law and